osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 The stream view identifier

 **Response**
-The response includes a status code.
+The response includes a status code

 **.NET Library**
 ```csharp